oasci/reptar/docs/source/parsers-extractors.rst

 ``parse``
 ---------
-After initializing a parser object with the relevant paths, you can then call the :meth:`~reptar.parsers.parser.parser.parse` method.
+After initializing a parser object with the relevant paths, you can then call the :meth:`~reptar.parsers.parser.parse` method.
-Each package parser class must define its own :meth:`~reptar.parsers.parser.parser.parse` method.
+Each package parser class must define its own :meth:`~reptar.parsers.parser.parse` method.

 .. automethod:: reptar.parsers.parser.parse
     :noindex: